microsoft/fast/packages/fast-element/docs/building-components.md

 #### Custom Events

 In various scenarios, it may be appropriate for a custom element to publish its own element-specific events.
-To do this, create an instance of `CustomEvent` and use the `dispatchEvent` API on `FastElement`.
-Set the `bubbles: true` option if you want the event to bubble and `composed: true` if you want it to propagate outside of your Shadow DOM and be visible in the composed path.
+To do this, you can use the `$emit` helper on `FastElement`.
+It's a convenience method that creates an instance of `CustomEvent` and uses the `dispatchEvent` API on `FastElement` with the `bubbles: true` and `composed: true` options.
+It also ensures that the event is only emitted if the custom element is fully connected to the DOM.
+Here's an example:

 **Example: Custom Event Dispatch**